Updated on November 29, 2022 by Sarina Tariq

 You should be careful that the product is not close to any heat source like direct sunlight, heat from any appliances, etc. And also take care that the surface is not stretched.
 Stretching the bonded leather can make the thing come apart – after all, it is all glued up bits.

-Use a leather conditioner (labeled for use with bonded leather products) frequently to keep the surface intact.
+Use a leather conditioner (labeled for use with bonded leather products) frequently to keep the surface conditioned and intact.

 If you spill something oily, dirty etc on the product, wipe away immediately – because oils and other impurities can disintegrate the bonded leather structure.